prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Practice is the price you pay today to be better tomorrow." -James Clear

-We need to put smart & hard work today to expect big results tomorrow.
+We need to put in smart & hard work today to expect big results tomorrow.
 So, we first need to pay the price, then we can get better results.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>